stevensdavid/katacoda-scenarios/docker-git/git-server.md

 `exit`{{execute T2}}

+On the client machine, install the Git client:

+`sudo apt install git`{{execute T2}}

-On the client machine, create a new folder, cd to it and intialize it as a regular Git repository:
+Create a new folder, cd to it and intialize it as a regular Git repository:

 `mkdir -p ~/git/project && cd ~/git/project`{{execute T2}}